insideout10/wordlift-docs/docs/discover.rst

 	* Links to Entity Pages descrbing the basic '*who*, *what*, *when* and *where*' of the article
 	* Links to other posts related to the article
 * **Faceted Search Widget**: from each Entity Pages presents all articles being related to that concept and helps users drill down on the list by filtering the interesting concepts.
-* **Chord Widget**: provides an overview of the network of concepts related to an article and links to other similar articles (articles that share the same entity)
+* **Chord Widget**: provides an overview of the network of concepts related to an article and links to other similar articles (articles that share the same entity).

 Links to Entity Pages
 _____________